AKSpan/JustToDoItBot/README.md

 npm install telebot
 npm install mongodb
 /*********************/
+help - Instructions for use
-start - Start use bot, getting bot's keyboard list - Your task list task - Get task(s) by ID or by completion date add - Add new task
+start - Start use bot, select a language list - Your task list task - Get task(s) by ID or by completion date add - Add new task